E3SM-Project/HICCUP/README.md

 to the scratch space of the machine to ensure they are accessible to the compute nodes.

-The atmospheric initial condition file is specified by editing the "user_nl_cam" file found in the case directory to include:
+The atmospheric initial condition file is specified by editing the "user_nl_eam" file found in the case directory to include:

   ncdata = < path to hiccup atmos initial condition file >